EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 How UAE mortgage rates are set

 Every mortgage rate you see in the UAE traces back to two numbers: the CBUAE base rate and EIBOR, the Emirates Interbank Offered Rate.
 The CBUAE base rate is set by the Central Bank of the UAE and currently sits at 3.65%.
 EIBOR is the rate at which UAE banks lend to each other overnight and at 1-, 3-, 6-, and 12-month tenors.
-The 3-month EIBOR (3.69% as of May 2026) is the benchmark most mortgage variable rates are linked to.
+The 3-month EIBOR (3.91%) is the benchmark most mortgage variable rates are linked to.

 The connection to the United States matters here.
 The UAE dirham is pegged to the US dollar at a fixed rate, and the CBUAE base rate moves in lockstep with the US Federal Reserve's federal funds rate.
 When the Fed cuts, the CBUAE cuts within 24 hours.
 When the Fed raises rates, the CBUAE follows.
 This means UAE mortgage rates are directly tied to US monetary policy, which is unusual by global standards but predictable once you understand it.